How many times have you come into a trading day without preparing ahead of time?

 - Breakouts – One of my favorite trades is the breakout, so I will be watching for stocks that just broke above consolidation, a previous high, or are trading close to those levels

 - Chart patterns – I use a number of chart patterns in my trading setups.
 When creating a watchlist, it is good to keep an eye on stocks that have formed or are forming those patterns.

 For more insight on using scans, check out my post about scanning for trade setups.

-After entering your criteria, the screener will come back with a list of stocks matching your inputs.
+After entering my criteria, the screener will come back with a list of stocks matching my inputs.

-From there, you need to narrow it down to the stocks that are best set up for trading right now.
+From there, I just need to narrow it down to the stocks that are best setup for trading right now.

 And that’s as easy as looking at charts… sounds time-consuming, but it’s not.
-With your scan completed, you just scroll through the list looking for your patterns.
+With my scan completed, I just scroll through the list looking for my favorite patterns.

 Below is an example of my scan results.
 There are only 20 stocks on the scan and as you can see there are 9 charts on one screen and a scroll bar on the right.